-Help with Abductor Digiti Minimi Hand Muscle Pain
+Recommendations for Abductor Digiti Minimi Hand Muscle Pain

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is great as a maintenance treatment for overuse injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 times longer.
 If you have recently injured the hand’s abductor digiti minimi muscle or have unexplained pain that has started on the outside of the hand extending into the little finger, use Biofreeze.
 Rub the gel into the outside and back of the hand into the little finger for pain relief.

 Sombra Warm Therapy Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat like other over the counter heating creams and gels.
 It works well for post-injury pain and stiffness.
 It is great for chronic arthritis pain as it can be applied several times a day.
 Apply Sombra to the outside and back of the hand as well as the little finger to ease pain.

 Compression Gloves For Support, Warmth and Pain Relief